A Multimodal Depth-Aware Method For Embodied Reference Understanding: Methodology

 \subsection{Model Architecture}

-In this paper, we propose two complementary models for performing ERU.
+We propose two complementary models for performing ERU.
 The first model, $M_{aug}$, is trained on augmented data, whereas the second model, $M_{depth}$, is trained on the non-augmented data with the estimated depth map modality.
 Fig. \ref{fig:model} shows both of our models together with the final decision module.
-The augmented data is used exclusively in $M_{aug}$, while the depth module appears only in $M_{depth}$.

 \textbf{Problem Definition.} Given an RGB image $x_{img} \in \mathbb{R}^{3 \times H \times W}$ and a text input $x_{text} \in \mathbb{N}^L$, the goal is to predict a bounding box $x_{bbox} \in \mathbb{R}^4$ that indicates an object referenced by the text instruction and pointing gesture.